Case Study

 Glowing Bulbs_hero-image

 The prestigious European Capital of Culture accolade can be a game-changer for host cities, offering a chance to boost international visibility, support the local community and foster lasting change.
-When the Hungarian city of Veszprém was chosen to be one of 2023’s celebrated hosts, the visual art collective Glowing Bulbs were brought in to put on a dazzling display for locals and visitors alike.
+When the Hungarian was chosen to be one of 2023’s celebrated hosts, the visual art collective Glowing Bulbs were brought in to put on a dazzling display for locals and visitors alike.
 Using Disguise’s seamless workflows, Glowing Bulbs realized an ambitious vision.

 Summary